 We LOVE the accommodations at the Disney’s Fort Wilderness cabins.
 There is a ton of space and they’re decorated in a way that’s both purely Disney and wonderfully outdoors.
 The layout is not enormous, but it’s set up in a way that you can easily fit the six people the cabin sleeps and not get in each other’s way.

-There is a well equipped kitchen and dining space, a living area with a pullout sofa bed, a large bathroom, and a bedroom with a queen and twin bunk beds.
+There is a well equipped kitchen and dining space, a living area with a pullout sofa bed, a large bathroom, and a bedroom with a queen and twin bunk beds (almost as cool as the bunk beds at the Star Wars Galactic Starcruiser).
 Our family of four fit perfectly and loved the setup.
 There is also a good amount of storage in the bedroom and living room areas, so if you’re doing a week long Disney World trip, you can fully unpack and settle in with ease.

 Fort Wilderness cabins are stocked just like a hotel room would be: toiletries, towels, bedding, television… but POOL TOWELS ARE NOT PROVIDED.

 In addition to the interior, the cabins at Fort Wilderness also have great outdoor space.
 There is a deck with a picnic table AND a barbecue, so cooking and eating outside like you’re actually on a camping trip is totally doable!
 The cabins also have enough space to park two small/medium cars.

 Price Range for Cabins at Fort Wilderness: nightly rate tends to be in the $400s+ (unless there is a great deal, around $240).
 They sleep six, so that could be a good deal for a family, but the truly budget-friendly accommodations at Fort Wilderness come in the form of camping options.